AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Remove a chat room admin

 Only the chat room owner can call `RemoveRoomAdmin` to remove an admin.
-Once demoted to a regular member, the original admin and the other chat room admins receive the `OnAdminRemovedFromRoom` callback.
+Once demoted to a regular member, the original admin and all the other chat room admins receive the `OnAdminRemovedFromRoom` callback.

 The following code sample shows how to remove a chat room admin: